 Licensure: Licensed Marriage and Family Therapist

-Melissa joined the team at PrairieCare to create an adolescent Dialectical Behavior Therapy treatment track that would better serve the needs of the clients she was seeing in an outpatient setting, as an alternative to, or step down from, psychiatric hospitalizatoin.
-Often people are struggling and need more intensive support, and she wanted to be part of providing more intensive options in our community.
-Aside from working individually with adolescents, she has special interest in helping parents and/or family systems improve their abilities to care for one another and meet the needs of the family system.
-She enjoys doing family therapy and/or teaching parent skills groups to help the caregivers involved with the adolescent feel more equipped to support the child they are bringing to my office.
-She believes that we are all doing the best we can with the tools we have, and hopes to help people have more tools that they feel capable using on a daily basis to maintain progress and create improvement in their lives.
+Melissa joined the team at PrairieCare to create an adolescent Dialectical Behavior Therapy treatment track that would better serve the needs of the clients she was seeing in an outpatient setting as an alternative to, or step down from, psychiatric hospitalization.
+Often, people are struggling and need more intensive support, and she wanted to be part of providing more intensive options in our community.
+Aside from working individually with adolescents, she has a special interest in helping parents and/or family systems improve their abilities to care for one another and meet the needs of the family system.
+She enjoys doing family therapy and/or teaching parents’ skills groups to help the caregivers involved with the adolescent feel more equipped to support the child they are bringing to my office.
+She believes that we are all doing the best we can with the tools we have and hopes to help people have more tools that they feel capable of using on a daily basis to maintain progress and create improvement in their lives.

 A collaborative approach to therapy is very important to Melissa in her relationship with patients and their families.
-She wants to be able to encourage people in such a way that they are able to sustain themselves in their growth and healing, and believes that collaboration and connection is an invaluable way to do so.
-Melissa thinks in a systemic way, and wants to treat the entire individual in the context of their life; focusing on an individual’s strengths, biology, history, and current supports/skills.
-Melissa wants to make sure that through her relationship with patients and their families she is encouraging their growth, providing a safe and nurturing environment, building trust, and increasing use of skills so that individual can continue to have success in his/her/their life outside of the therapeutic relationship.
-It is her dream that, in the future, mental health care will be viewed as preventative part of everyone’s wellness, that we will shift our culture in such a way that we view taking care of emotions, and healing from past hurts, as important as taking care of our physical bodies.
+She wants to be able to encourage people in such a way that they are able to sustain themselves in their growth and healing, and believes that collaboration and connection are an invaluable way to do so.
+Melissa thinks in a systemic way and wants to treat the entire individual in the context of their life; focusing on an individual’s strengths, biology, history, and current support/skills.
+Melissa wants to make sure that through her relationship with patients and their families she is encouraging their growth, providing a safe and nurturing environment, building trust, and increasing use of skills so that an individual can continue to have success in his/her/their life outside of the therapeutic relationship.
+It is her dream that, in the future, mental health care will be viewed as a preventative part of everyone’s wellness; that we will shift our culture in such a way that we view taking care of emotions and healing from past hurts as important as taking care of our physical bodies.
 After all, one does not exist without the other.